mariana-vc/bitso_challenge/README.md

 - exchanges_processing: for the challenge 1 (“Markets team” needs to track and monitor the activity from all the exchanges that offer the same markets as bitso).
 - spread_processing: for the challenge 2 (“Markets team” needs to monitor and alert whenever the bid-ask spread from the “order books” in the books btc_mxn and usd_mxn is bigger than 0.1% in Bitso)

-After sign in, activate the DAGs and wait for the process to complete.
+Activate the DAGs and wait for the process to complete.